lersek/edk2-CCodingStandardsSpecification/5_source_files/README.md

 ## 5.1 General Rules

-### 5.1.1 Lines shall be 120 columns, or less
+### 5.1.1 Lines shall be 80 columns, or less

+Limit line lengths to 80 columns.

+Lines longer than 80 columns make it more difficult for the reader to find the beginning of the next line.
+They also tend to prevent users from displaying two source listings side-by-side on common display devices.

-Preferably, limit line lengths to 80 columns or less.
-When this doesn't leave sufficient space for a good postfix style comment, extend the line to a total of 120 columns.
-Having some level of uniformity in the expected width of the source is useful for viewing and printing the code.
+When the 80 columns limit doesn't leave sufficient space for a postfix style comment, break the line into shorter segments at logical boundaries (for example, between the arguments of a function call, adhering to the spacing rules), or replace the postfix style comment with a standalone comment that precedes the statement.

 ### 5.1.2 Do not use tab characters